alexrobincrabbe/Wordwell/README.md

 #### Game Buttons

 - The start button starts the game timer and allows the player to begin guessing words.
-It is hidden once the game is started.
+It is hidden once the game has started.
 - The reshuffle button reshuffles the letters on the board.
-It is hidden once the game is started.
+It is hidden once the game has started.
 - At the end of the game the restart button is visible.
 It reloads the page.
 - The save score button appears at the end of the game if the user is logged in.
 It saves the players score to the database.
 If it is the players high score, the high score on their profile will be updated.